kevinxyc1/ada-project-teambadass/index.md

 ## Diversity

+To analyze the effect diversity has on movie box office revenue, we first had to estimate the diversity of each movie.
+There are several ways to assess the diversity in a film, and our approach is incomplete.
+To evaluate diversity, we have focused on ethnicities and gender.
+Looking at only these two aspects will not give a complete picture of the effect of diversity, but it will provide a good insight.
+The next step was to give each movie a “score of ethnicity” and a “score of gender.”
+We observed a high correlation between the number of actors in a film and the movie's box office revenue.
+It was, therefore, essential to find a score that considered the number of actors.
+To estimate ethnicity, we introduced the “ethnicity score,” which counts the number of ethnicities present in a movie and divides it by the total number of actors.
+We also considered different approaches, such as giving higher weight to rare ethnicities, but concluded that our approach would suffice for our analysis, which is to look at the effect of diversity on revenue and not to get a complete insight into the diversity in each movie.
+To estimate gender, we introduced the “fraction of females,” computed by counting the number of female actors and dividing it by the total number of actors in that film.

 ### 1. Ethnicity

+As you can see from fig. 1.1, the ethnicity score in movies has increased in recent years, but there are still a few movies with an ethnicity score above 0.55.
+When we adjust the threshold for the ethnicity score, we observe a clear increasing trend from zero to the point of 0.4.
+Increasing the threshold above 0.4 gives a more unreliable result, as the larger 95% CI indicates.
+The reason is likely because of the low number of movies, which gives each movie a more significant impact on the mean revenue.
+Another possible explanation is that these movies first occur in recent years, and the audience has yet to decide whether this ethnicity score increases their movie experience.

 #### Fig. 1.1: Movie Distribution
 <iframe src="assets/plot/distribution_ethnicity.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>

+We grouped our data into five based on their ethnicity score to further investigate the effect; the results are shown in fig. 1.2.
+In the search for the best interval, we found an ethnicity score between (0.4 - 0.6] to be the most lucrative considering revenue maximization when we look at the mean revenue in our data set.
+However, overlapping 95% CI between the four highest intervals prevents us from concluding the best in general.
+On the other side, we can end that the worst performing interval is between (0 – 0.2], which indicates that ethnicity score is something you should consider planning your next movie, so you are not unlucky and end up in this group.
+As long as you stay out of this interval, it does not seem like the ethnicity score should limit your movie box revenue.
+However, we observe a greater variety in revenue among the movies with an ethnicity score above 0.6.
+The interval (0.6 – 0.8] differs the most, with great potential earnings and the risk of not performing as well as expected.

 #### Fig. 1.2: Revenue - Overall
 <iframe src="assets/plot/revenue_ethnicity_bar.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>

+We also looked at how the effect of ethnicity has changed over time.
+Since the primary goal of this analysis is to make a recipe for a movie´s success, we looked at recent movies, starting with movies after the year 2000.
+As we noticed earlier, having an ethnicity score above 0.2 seems necessary, but when did this become important?
+From fig. 1.3 we can observe a significant difference between movies with ethnicity scores above 0.2 (treated group) and the movies with ethnicity scores below or equal to 0.2 (control group) after 2007.
+This indicates that it is in recent years that this has become a hot topic.
+Increasing the threshold to 0.3 gives almost the same result but with a slight overlap in 95% CI after 2011.
+Increasing the threshold makes the difference between treated and controlled less significant.

 #### Fig. 1.3: Revenue - Over Time
 <iframe src="assets/plot/revenue_ethnicity.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>